rbowsley/lamplighthelp/source/31-2-0_Setup_Question_Sets.markdown

 3. Continue adding questions.
 4. Click 'save all changes' at the top (or bottom) of the screen.

+Note that if you add any text to the 'Description' or 'Placeholder' fields, they will be visible to {{recruiter_applicant}}s.

 ##SCREENSHOT##

 ## Adding Mark Schemes